We spent 6 days in Osaka, Japan, in September 2016.

 The people were also a bit louder in Osaka than in Tokyo.
 It was great not having to shush my kids everywhere, but a bit annoying when we were trying to understand something.

-We spent our days in this little apartment.
-It IS small, but it’s clean and comfortable.
+We spent our days in a small, but clean and comfortable apartment.
 The owner is great, accommodating and very helpful!
 We loved it.
 My kids had fun with the Super Nintendo on super rainy days.
-It’s very close to 2 convenience stores, many restaurants and train station.
+It’s very close to 2 convenience stores, many restaurants, and train station.
 It’s also the end of the line, which means empty trains.

 We went to Hep Five Ferris Wheel and it wasn’t cool.
 I don’t know about you, but being hanging inside a metal compartment isn’t the best activity for me.
 It started raining while we were up there (I’m very glad it wasn’t too windy) and my girls wouldn’t stop dancing and pranking me.
 Horrible.

 But then again, I’m happy we didn’t go to the Temposan Ferris Wheel.
 Glass bottom compartment?
 No, thank you.